jython/book/chapter19.rst

-Doctests are a very, very convenient way to do testing, since the interactive examples can be directly copy-pasted from the interactive shell, transforming the manual testing in documentation example and automated tests in one shot.
+Doctests are a very, very convenient way to do testing, since the interactive examples can be directly copy-pasted from the interactive shell, transforming the manual testing in documentation examples and automated tests in one shot.

 You don't really *need* to include doctests as part of the documentation of the feature they test.
 Nothing stops you to write the following code in, say, the